ravil-gasanov/ravil-gasanov.github.io/_posts/2023-06-24-PROJECT-AB-Test.md

 Since we have users that fell both into control and variant groups, we will use the difference between the average revenues of the same users in control and variant groups respectively.

-Also, the revenue variable does not follow a normal distribution, so we will use a Wilcoxon's nonparametric test
+Also, the revenue variable does not follow a normal distribution, so we will use the Wilcoxon's nonparametric test.

 ```python